-KING is a toolset to explore genotype data from a genome-wide association study (GWAS) and a sequencing project.
-KING can be used to check family relationship and flag pedigree errors by estimating all kinship coefficients for all pairwise relationships.
-Unrelated pairs can be well separated from close relatives (up to 3rd-degree) and vice versa.
-The kinship coefficient estimates for close relatives are highly accurate.
-Other applications of KING such as the identification of population substructure will not be described in detail in this tutorial.
+KING is a toolset to explore genotype data from a genome-wide association study (GWAS) or a sequencing project.
+The latest version is KING 2.1.4 available on June 6, 2018.
+KING can be used to check family relationship and flag pedigree errors, by estimating kinship coefficients and/or inferring IBD (identical by descent) segments for all pairwise relationships.
+Unrelated pairs can be accurately separated from close relatives (up to 4th-degree for --related and --ibdseg, and up to 2nd-degree for --kinship) and vice versa.
+The kinship coefficient estimates and IBD segment-based relatedness inference for close relatives are highly accurate.
+Other applications of KING such as Quality Control (QC), the identification of population substructure or gene mapping are described elsewhere.

-KING also supports a binary format, either in KING binary format (unique to KING), or a more well-known PLINK binary format.
+The input files need to be in PLINK binary format, e.g., ex.bed, ex.fam, and ex.bim.
 A binary format allows the compression of genotype data by using two bits to represent a genotype.
 Examples are:

 --unrelated is a handy option to extract a list of unrelated individuals.
 E.g.,

 prompt> king -b ex.bed --unrelated --degree 2estimates relatedness in the data first, followed by extracting a list of individuals that contains no pairs of individuals with a 1st- or 2nd-degree relationship.
 This option is available in version 1.4 and later.
 The detailed algorithm is described in this reference: Manichaikul et al. 2012 [PDF]